Booklists: Finding Great Reads for Your Children (and Yourself!)

 I don’t know about you, but I’ve often been discouraged and annoyed by the books my children bring home from the library.
 I’ve even hid some of them.
 And as much as I want to and believe it would be ideal to do so, I just can’t pre-read everything before handing it over to my children.
 So what’s a mama to do?

 Well, the very best thing to do (next to reading them all yourself of course) would be to get book recommendations from someone you trust and who has similar values to your own.
-Families differ, so be sure to ask questions if you are at all unsure regarding content and age appropriateness Reading level, age suitability, and maturity varies greatly from one child to the next, and what is acceptable to one family may not be to another.
+Families differ, so be sure to ask questions if you are at all unsure regarding content and age-appropriateness.
+Reading level, age suitability, and maturity vary greatly from one child to the next, and what is acceptable to one family may not be to another.

 So fill up your library requests queue with books from these online booklists, and keep your kids so busy reading great books that they forget all about those captain underwear and rainbow fairy nonsense books!